gazaskygeeks/gaza-delights/clap-voting.md

 ## What is clap voting?

-Sometimes things just call for a vote (like deciding if you should dip strawberries in melted chocolate, or just use a knife to smear pasta nusa on them).
+Sometimes things just call for a vote (like deciding if you should dip strawberries in melted chocolate, or just use a knife to schmear _pasta nusa_ on them).

 This is where clap voting comes in.